 Phase 1 is home to Dube TradeHouse – a one-of-a-kind facility where freight forwarders and shippers are located in a single establishment, with direct access to the Cargo Terminal via an airbridge.

-A portion of Phase 2 has been brought forward as a result of the demand shown for Phase 1, and it will be launched in the 2nd half of 2015.
-This 4.5-hectare site is referred to as Phase 1b, though ultimately, it will form part of the greater Phase 2 project once launched.
+A portion of Phase 2 was brought forward as a result of the demand shown for Phase 1.
+This 4.5-hectare site is referred to as Phase 1b, though ultimately, it will form part of the greater 45-hectare Phase 2 project.

 A future development and natural extension of Dube TradeZone is Phase 3, which will be developed through a Joint Venture between DTPC and Tongaat Hulett Developments, bringing on-stream a 135 hectare site with an estimated available bulk of some 536 000 square metres.